CraftBeard/CraftBeard.github.io/_posts/2024-10-06-hello-world.md

 Hello World!

-I work for Tencent as a Data Engineer.
+I work for Tencent@Shenzhen as a Data Engineer.

 I will share my insights and knowledge here.